onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 # PLANNED FUTURE VIDEOS
 ██████████████████████████████████████████████████████████████████

-why/how google failed with their mission (not just the "don't be evil" one) - integration
+why/how google failed with their core mission (not just the "don't be evil" one) - integration - and how we'll succeed